James-Brafin/dynamic-character-portriats/README.md

 * More characters and assets added regularly!

 ### Currently Supports:
-*Abigail
+* Abigail
 	* Six Hairstyles
 	* Four Outfits

 ### Next Patch:
-*Add native seasonal functionality to mod
+* Add native seasonal functionality to mod
-*Add more outfits to Abigail
+*  more outfits to Abigail

 ### Future Plans:
-*Add native support for swapping portrait sets
+* Add native support for swapping portrait sets
-*Add all Vanilla characters, and hopefully popular modded ones *Lots of outfits
+* Add all Vanilla characters, and hopefully popular modded ones
+* Lots of outfits
-*Improved JSON generation to streamline adding custom assets
+* Improved JSON generation to streamline adding custom assets

 If you'd like to add your own outfits, see the Addon Guide.